ChainSafe/forest/.config/spellcheck.md

 It delegates to a program called [`Hunspell`](https://github.com/hunspell/hunspell).

-Hunspell accepts uses `dictionary` files for words and `affix` files to define acceptable modifications to those words.
+Hunspell accept use `dictionary` files for words and `affix` files to define acceptable modifications to those words.

 Note that cargo-spellcheck comes with